monofuel/hippo/README.md

 - `-d:HippoRuntime=HIP` (default) (requires hipcc)
 - `-d:HippoRuntime=HIP_CPU` for cpu-only usage (does not require hipcc)
+  - you must pull the HIP-CPU submodule to use this feature
 - no cuda features implemented yet, but should be technically possible.

 ## Pragmas